 Recently many farms were affected by the illegal use of Fipronil in a cleaning agent.
 Whilst findings of Fipronil were rare or at low levels, it was the findings of its metabolite, Fipronil-sulfon, that were more significant in uncovering the extent of this scandal.

-This webinar will outline suitable methods for extraction of Fipronil and metabolites from eggs (along with a relevant multi-residue suite).
+This webinar outlines suitable methods for extraction of Fipronil and metabolites from eggs (along with a relevant multi-residue suite).
 These will include QuEChERS, SweEt or EN 1528.
-Eggs have significant fat content especially of phospholipids and some strategies to address these type of fat containing commodities will also be explained.
+Eggs have significant fat content especially of phospholipids and some strategies to address these type of fat containing commodities are also explained.

-There will also be a description and comparison of the different methods of detection including those based on LC/MS and GC/MS. This section will cover both eggs and egg products like egg powder and processed foods such as noodles.
+A description and comparison of the different methods of detection including those based on LC/MS and GC/MS is also provided.
+The section covers both eggs and egg products like egg powder and processed foods such as noodles.